kulapoo/obsidian-template/README.md

 ![set default template scripts](./attachments/setup-templater-script-folder.png)

+### Setup default created notes folder destination
+- Go to Settings > Files and links > Default location for new notes
+- In the dropdown options/menu, select "In the folder specified below"
+- "Folder to create new notes in" setting will appear just below, set it to -> **notes**

 ## Customization

 Make your Zettelkasten uniquely yours by personalizing templates found in `/templates/`.
 Tailor the system to match your distinctive style and preferences.